johnwdunn20/google-ai-hackathon/development_notes.md

 # Google Notes
 - Agent Builder allows you to easily add additional data to an LLM
   - Can build an LLM with access to your FHIR store on Agent Builder
+- Google AI Studio is a GUI to help with prompt engineering.
+Ex: can give it expected inputs and outputs and then it feeds those as examples into the model.
+- VertexAI